[?] Subscribe To The Bookkeeping Blog

 While responding to your questions, I'm going to point you to some chats and/or posts on this site.
 After reading them, make sure you post back if you need clarification on anything.

-1. See Eileen Reppenhagen's tip when recording the purchase of a new computer and software.
-You'll find it in the second paragraph after "class 52".
+1. See the tip for recording the purchase of a new computer and software.
+You'll find it in the second paragraph after "CCA class 52".

-Based on her tip, you will have to classify operating software in class 12 and systems software in class 52.
+The tip explains you have to classify operating software in class 12 and systems software in class 52.

 2. You could add the computer to your existing Office Equipment account but ...
 I like to use my chart of accounts to help make my bookkeeping easier and reduce yearend reconciliations as much as possible.